ciselab/Lampion/Transformers/Python/tests/TestNotes.md

 I am not certain how to deal with this to be honest, but I hope that once I have configuration properly running it all works out.

+## Transformer Max-Tries

+Some tests are flaky due to the nature of transformers and re-trying.
+This is unfortunate, but in general it turned out to be relatively reliable with high-re-try numbers.
+While this must not happen in real code, and the engine has a separate re-try logic, for the tests often a high max-tries is required.

+It can also (very unfortunately) happen that changing max-tries somewhere changes the current random state, which will fail other tests.

+I maybe have to be very strict about randomness and reset it very often.

 ## CST Code Comparison

 Strings are immutable in Python, but the code element of a cst is not.